Techniques for Detecting Malware & Malicious Ad Code

 Known plaintext cryptanalysis

-This method uses a system of equations to decode an encrypted virus body, in a way similar to the classical cryptographic problem, where one would decode an encoded text without keys (with a couple differences).
+This method uses a system of equations to decode an encrypted virus body, in a way similar to the classical cryptographic problem, where one would decode an encoded text without keys (with a couple of differences).
 In cryptanalysis, the system reconstructs the keys and the algorithm of the decrypting program.
 Then, it decodes the encrypted virus body by applying this algorithm to the encoded fragment.

 The system can analyze the frequency of the processor commands used and will use this information to make a decision on whether the file is infected or not.